 Happy Tuesday y’all!
 I’m super excited to be a part of the Organizing 101 Series: Back to Basics with some seriously incredible bloggers.
-Yesterday Beth at Free Stylin’ showed you how to get more organized with menu planning (and not break the bank) and today I’m going to share with you my tips on time management (without losing your mind).
+Yesterday Beth at Free Stylin’ showed you how to get more organized with menu planning (and not break the bank) and today I’m going to share with you my tips on how to organize your time (without losing your mind). 🙂

 Can you believe today is the 11th anniversary of 9/11?
 I can still remember exactly where I was when I heard about the first plane.

 How I was glued to the tv coverage for days.

 How it felt to think about everyone who lost their lives so unexpectedly.
 Their families.
 Their children.

 For me, it’s a reminder to continually focus on what is important to ME.
 To make sure I am taking the time to do the things that really fulfill me.
 To enjoy this life.
 It’s the only one I’ve got. 🙂